A few questions I anticipate from readers if I ever have any, and the answers to those questions.

 Q: Are you so old that you also have a Facebook account?

 A: Yes, I am that old.
-If you would like to “Like” my Facebook page, you can.
+If you think it would be quaint to “Like” my Facebook page, you can.
 If I actually know you, you can send me a friend request.
 If you have done me wrong or consider anyone else who has ever done me wrong “fine people,” I’ve probably already blocked you.